Ascq Communal Cemetery

 Ascq Communal Cemetery is a cemetery located in the former village of Ascq, today a district of Villeneuve d'Ascq, Nord, France.

 Organisation

-The cemetery shelters primarily graves of civilians, but has two particularities : it shelters British and Commonwealth war graves, as well as the bodies of the victims of Ascq massacre in 1944.
+The cemetery shelters primarily graves of civilians, but has two particularities: it shelters British and Commonwealth war graves, as well as the bodies of the victims of the Ascq massacre in 1944.

 Commonwealth war graves

 The cemetery hosts Commonwealth war graves of the First World War and the Second World War.

 History

-At the end of 1918 and in 1919, some British units were posted in Ascq for a few months :
+At the end of 1918 and in 1919, some British units were posted in Ascq for a few months: